HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 {{ figure_markup(
-  caption="Percentage of mobile sites using at least one third-party resource.", content="94.40%", classes="big-number", sheets_gid="1082574922",
+  caption="Percentage of mobile sites using at least one third-party resource.", content="94.4%", classes="big-number", sheets_gid="1082574922",
   sql_file="percent_of_websites_with_third_party.sql"
 )
 }}

-A staggering 94.40% of mobile sites, and 94.07% of desktop sites use at least one third-party resource.
-Even with our newer restrictive definition of third-parties this represents a continued growth from when the Web Almanac started in 2019.
+A staggering 94.4% of mobile sites and 94.1% of desktop sites use at least one third-party resource.
+Even with our newer restrictive definition of third-parties, this represents a continued growth from when the Web Almanac started in [2019](../2019/third-parties).

 {{ figure_markup(
   image="third-parties-websites-using-third-parties-by-year.png",